Author Says Hitler Was 'Blitzed' On Cocaine And Opiates During The War

 The surprising strategy of the attack against the West was ... to move the whole army with the tank troops ... through the Ardennes Mountains in a very rapid fashion. ...
 The Western allies didn't think the Ardennes mountains would be a threat, because any army would have to rest at night and then could easily be destroyed in that mountainous terrain, but the German strategy was to not stop and to reach the French border city of Sedan after three days and three restless nights.

 Thirty-five million tablets of methamphetamine were being distributed just before the advance and were being taken by the tank troops in regular intervals.
-Two pills had to be taken once the advance starts, and then after 12 hours another pill, and then after 12 hours another pill.
-This was written down in the so-called "stimulant decree."
+Two pills had to be taken once the advance [started], and then after 12 hours another pill, and then after 12 hours another pill.
+This was written down in the so-called stimulant decree.

 It actually worked.
-The German reached Sedan after an amazingly short period of time ... while the French and British army were still in Northern Belgium, where they had actually expected the German attack.
+The Germans reached Sedan after an amazingly short period of time ... while the French and British [armies] were still in northern Belgium, where they had actually expected the German attack.